slotfi01/MtC-Inference-Test/README.md

-## Inference Test for Politically Hedged Portfolios
+## Inference tests for Mean-to-CVaR (or Omega) financial perfpormance ratios

 This repository contains the code (in R and MATLAB) that implements the asymptotic inference test developed in the paper: